A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Simulation

 The width and length of the highway are $22 m$ and $203 m$, respectively.
-We assume that the preview information is just available for the next eight seconds of travel.
-The environment is modeled as a $2$-dimensional $11 \times 39$ grid with a total of 429 cells with width of $2 m$ where each square forward represents the next 0.2 second of the travel (i.e., length of $3.5 m$ Since the ego-vehicle traveling with constant velocity of $16.75 m/s$ ) and cells can have different characteristics.
-The dimensions of the ego-vehicle is considered as $2m \times 3.5 m$, and the dimensions of the other vehicles are chosen as $4 m \times 7 m$.
-Each of these cells in the environment can be in one of the five discrete states ${\cal Z}=\{un,sa,hr,lr,tg,cp\}$.
-The edges of the highway occupies one square an each of three lanes occupy three squares.
+We assume that the preview information is just available for the next eight seconds of travel. { The environment is discretized and modeled as a $2$-dimensional $11 \times 39$ grid with a total of $429$ cells with a width of $2 m$ where each square forward represents the next $0.2$ second of the travel (i.e., length of $3.5 m$ since the ego-vehicle traveling with the constant velocity of $16.75 m/s$ ) and cells can have different characteristics.} The dimensions of the ego-vehicle are considered as $2m \times 3.5 m$, and the dimensions of the other vehicles are chosen as $4 m \times 7 m$.
+Each of these cells in the environment can be in one of the five discrete states ${\cal Z}=\{un,sa,hr,lr,tg,cp\}$. { Moreover, for simplicity, it is assumed that the evolution of stochastic occupancy of the road by other vehicles is available, i.e., the risk probabilities of the cells. } The edges of the highway occupy one square, and each of the three lanes occupies three squares.
+The finite set of high-level actions is ${\cal A} = \left\{ {\text{go straight,~left turn,~right turn}} \right\}$.

-The finite set of high-level actions is ${\cal A} = \left\{ {1,2,3} \right\}$ where the high-level actions defined as (see Fig.~\ref{FigAction}): \begin{enumerate} \item Go forward to the next state based on first sector, i.e., $\mathbf{Sec}_1$, $\{1\}$; \item Go forward to the next state based on second sector, i.e., $\mathbf{Sec}_2$, $\{2\}$; \item Go forward to the next state based on third sector, i.e., $\mathbf{Sec}_3$, $\{3\}$; \end{enumerate}

-The simulation time is $12$ seconds, all the computations are carried out on an i7 1.9GHz Intel core processor with 8 GB of RAM running MATLAB R2021a, and the following values are used: $gamma=0.3$, $\tau_{env} \simeq 0.2 sec$, $n= 39$, and $N_k=1000$, $\tau = 10$, $M=-10000$, $\tau_{l}= 10000$, $\tau{h}= 0$, $\sigma = 1$, $\bar \tau_{l}= 10$, $\bar \tau{h}= 0$, $\bar \sigma = 1$, $\alpha = 0.2$.
+The simulation time is $12$ seconds, all the computations are carried out on an i7 1.9GHz Intel core processor with 8 GB of RAM running MATLAB R2021a, and the following values are used: $\gamma=0.3$, $\tau_{env} \simeq 0.2 sec$, $n= 39$, and $N_k=1500$, $\tau = 15$, $M=-10000$, $\tau_{l}= 10000$, $\tau_{h}= 0$, $\sigma = 1$, $\bar \tau_{l}= 10$, $\bar \tau{h}= 0$, $\bar \sigma = 1$, $\alpha = 0.2$.